There are hundreds of workout routines out there today, each one promising to give you the magic results you have always wanted.

 These are truly the most powerful yet most basic weight lifting exercises you can do.

-Just doing these 5 movements alone, once a week, will give you massive increases in size and strength.
-And without doing a single sit up, you will develop an incredible core and ripped abs.
+Just doing these 5 movements alone, once a week will give you massive increases in size and strength.
+And without doing a single sit-up, you will develop an incredible core and ripped abs.

-They can’t be beat.
+They can’t be beaten.